How to Care for Relaxed Hair

 The secret to healthy African-American hair is to find the perfect balance between moisture and protein in your hair.
 Moisture is definitely the most commonly lacked element of black hair, but protein is also frequently seen, especially in relaxed hair.
 The first thing to realize about how to condition your relaxed hair is that you will need to condition it regularly.
 It is vital to use leave in conditioners, regular conditioners, deep conditioners and protein treatments.

-Leave in conditioners should be used once a day.
+Leave-in conditioners (Bear Fruit Hair's Desert Moisturizer is a favorite!) should be used once a day.
 After you apply leave in conditioner to your relaxed hair, you can with benefit seal your ends with an oil of your choice.

 Regular conditioners are the type you use to co-wash your hair with.
 Co-washing should be done 1-2 times a week in order to keep your hair clean and moisturized.